v4l3ri4n/bbfone/README.md

 Usage:
 ------
-On listener pi, launch listener.py and diffuse.sh
+On listener, launch listener.py and diffuse.sh
-On recevier, launch receiver.py and listen.sh
+On receiver, launch receiver.py and listen.sh